mlswg/mls-federation/draft-ietf-mls-federation.md

 ## Version negotiation
 In a federated environment, version negotiation is more critical, to avoid forcing a downgrade attack by malicious 3rd party delivery services.
-The negotiation could either be done in the UserInitKeyBundle or in a separate handshake message.
+The negotiation could either be done in the ClientInitKeyBundle or in a separate handshake message.

 # IANA Considerations